werner33/AdvancedBasicsForWeb/TestingAnAsyncrounousComponent.md

 ```

 Write the code to make this test pass.
-At this point, you will need to write an API call and set a hook to track the loading status as we've done in previous lessons.

 Finally, we want to write a test to make sure the text changes when a new fact is loaded.
 Since the facts are randomly loaded, we will save the current fact text and then make sure that it is no longer in the DOM after a new fact is loaded.
 Let's do that now: